ballerina-guides/healthcare-samples/working_with_hl7/README.md

 # HL7 Sample
-This sample demonstrate how to use the HL7 Ballerina libraries to parse a HL7 message.
+This sample demonstrate how to use the HL7 Ballerina libraries to parse an HL7 message.

 ## how to run?
 Run the sample by executing the following command;